I’ve had several web hosting experiences over the last decade. Some good. Others bad. A few of them, ugly.

 Increase page load times for your target audience

 I’m from the United States but want to serve up content and sell products to people in Europe.
-Because of the proximity of an offshore dedicated server to my target audience, selecting an offshore hosting company versus a US-based hosting company is a simple decision.
+Because of the proximity of an offshore dedicated server to my target audience, selecting an offshore dedicated server versus a US-based dedicated server is a simple decision.

 Hosting in the Netherlands allows my content to be accessed faster by my European audience.
 This means reducing my bounce rate due to slow load times, which translates to more sales and happier website visitors.